mharnold/spiderosm/README.txt

 (buffered) extent of Berkeley centerline data, generates path networks for both and matches them.
 Also generates mismatched name report (.csv) and geojson file.
-(By default all output/intermediary files are geojson.)
+By default all output/intermediary files are written as geojson only.

 make_portland_osm_pnwk.py
 -------------------------
 Downloads latest Oregon OSM extract, clips to Portland area, and generates a current osm path network for that area.
-(By default all output/intermediary files are geojson.)
+By default all output/intermediary files are both written as geojson and spatialite.

 match_portland.py
 -----------------